 Our website may contain links to other websites of interest.
-However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
+However, once you have used these links to leave our site, we no longer have any control over that website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
-You should exercise caution and look at the privacy statement applicable to the website in question.
+You should always exercise caution and look at the privacy statement applicable to the website you have visited.

-When we receive a complaint from a person we make up a file containing the details of the complaint.
-This normally contains the identity of the complainant and any other individuals involved in the complaint.
+All complaints are taken seriously and details of the complaint are recorded.
+This would normally contain the identity of the complainant and any other individuals involved in the complaint.

-We will only use the personal information we collect to process the complaint and to check on the level of service we provide.
-We do compile and publish statistics showing information like the number of complaints we receive, but not in a form which identifies anyone.
+We will only use the personal information we collect to process the complaint and to check the level of service we provide.
+We do compile and publish statistics showing information about the number of complaints we receive, but not in a format which identifies anyone.

 We will keep personal information contained in complaint files in line with our retention policy.
-This means that information relating to a complaint will be retained for two years from closure.
+This means that information relating to a complaint will be retained for 2 years from closure.
 It will be retained in a secure environment and access to it will be restricted according to the ‘need to know’ principle.

-How to contact us
+How to contact us:

 Head of Service

-3rdFloor, Royal Oak House
+3rd Floor Royal Oak House